Common Sexual Problems in Men

 The terms 'erectile difficulties, 'erectile dysfunction, 'ED', 'erection problems' and 'impotence' are terms that are often used interchangeably; that a guy has difficulty either getting or maintaining an erection when he wants, which sometimes makes penetration difficult or impossible.

-Some men lose their erection during sex, others at the point of penetration; still others are unable to get an erection at all.
+Some penis owners lose their erection during sex, others at the point of penetration; still others are unable to get an erection at all.
 It might happen all the time, only with sex, only with a particular partner, only with a new partner or completely randomly.
-It can affect young and old men, although as men experience age related changes, ED becomes far more common.
+It can affect men of all ages, although as men experience age related changes, ED becomes far more common.
 It can be very frustrating and upsetting for men and their partners.

 Erection difficulties can have a multitude of causes.
 It is important to distinguish ED from Premature Ejaculation (See Premature Ejaculation PE), where the penis goes soft, as it should, after ejaculation has occurred, even if this is before the owner wishes it to happen.